 To create a similar effect at home I was told by a few people to put a metal tray on the bottom of the hot oven, and to throw a handful of ice onto it after the dough has been loaded.
 Using ice, as opposed to water, will supposedly lengthen the release of steam into the oven.

 I find I get better oven spring by throwing boiling water onto the hot pan.
 You get much more steam much faster.
 Believers in the ice method say that the steam from boiling water dissipates before the oven spring is complete.
 For my most recent batch, I put about three cups of boiling water onto the hot pan, and there was still a bit left when I pulled the bread out thirty minutes later.

 Use a very heavy pan as your steam generator.
 Thin aluminum pans don’t hold much heat, and therefore won’t create a lot of steam immediately.

 My first time I used a Pyrex casserole.
-It cracked.
+It cracked in rather dramatic fashion.
 Now I use a heavy stainless steel braising pot.